 My husband had a conference in Japan, and I tagged along.
 I had lived in Tokyo a decade earlier, for about a year, so I was thrilled to re-visit old friends and haunts.
 I was also a spanking-new quilter, with an eye out for fabric.
 Our trip took us to Kyoto, and - I can't remember whether it happened on purpose or by accident - we came across a shop called Aizenkobo, where they stencilled and dyed fabrics with natural, fermented indigo dyes.
 (It's still there!)
 Here's a photo from their website:

 Not much was happening when we walked in, but our presence seemed to inspire them.
-They suddenly got busy, dipping and wringing and rinsing fabric in wooden barrels with dye that looks dark green at that stage.
+They suddenly got busy, dunking and wringing and rinsing fabric in wooden barrels with dye that looks dark green at that stage.
 My Japanese was terrible enough to be dangerous, so their explanations were mostly lost on me, and I did quite a bit of nodding.
 Which would have consequences.

 I was saving it for something great.
 That day came this year.
 Nothing great happened, I just hit a significant birthday and realized it was time to use my Japanese fabric collection.